 As stated earlier, state DOTs or asphalt associations can be resources for technician certification programs.
 For instance, Ohio DOT offers training and certifications through Flexible Pavements of Ohio.
 Similarly, the Asphalt Pavement Association of Oregon holds asphalt and mix design technician certification training and examinations several times during the year, along with other workshops.

 Once you earn the certification, make sure your name is included in your state DOT’s online list of certified industry professionals, or any other relevant lists.

 Recertification through AI is every five years, while NICET recertifies every three years.
 Those holding an NCAT Asphalt Binder Certification should check with their state DOT for recertification guidelines.
 Keep the following in mind when recertifying:

-- What is the recertification policy and criteria, including renewal date?
+- What is the recertification policy and criteria, including the renewal date?

 - How much Continuing Professional Development is required?

-- What happens if the certification is lapsed?
+- What happens if the certification has lapsed?